1. What is Making Tax Digital?

 |---|---|

-HMRC also charges interest on late payments at the Bank of England base rate plus 2.5%.
+On top of all that, HMRC charges interest on late payments at the Bank of England base rate plus 2.5%.
+At current rates, that's not trivial.

 8. MTD for limited companies